 How Long Does Crown Balding Take?

-According to Patient UK, it can take 15-20 years for your scalp to go bald due to pattern baldness.
+According to Patient UK, it usually takes 15-20 years for your scalp to go bald due to male pattern baldness.
 So, crown hair loss may proceed gradually over a decade or so.

 However, other types of hormonal hair loss can also result in gradual thinning.
-For instance, diffuse hair loss due to thyroid dysfunction (overactive or underactive thyroid gland) progresses slowly over several months.
+For instance, diffuse hair loss due to thyroid dysfunction (overactive or underactive thyroid gland) can progress slowly over several months.

 Crown hair loss isn’t always gradual, though.
 Depending on the cause of the problem, it can also be sudden.
 For example, alopecia areata begins quite suddenly and leaves bald patches on the scalp.